Floshy/GTAV-FiveM-Fallout-4-Loading-Screen/README.md

 # How to Install
 - Download files
 - Extract folder into the FTP
+- Rename downloaded file in to " gta_falloutload "
 - Add " - gta_falloutload " into citmp-server.yml file
 - Restart your server
 - Enjoy ;)